 From this... emerged competitive bodybuilding that we see today!
-Much of this was the result from pioneers of yesterday working, using trial and error to prefect training methods and better nutritional practices for the bodybuilders of today.
+Much of this was the result from pioneers of yesterday working, using trial and error and less than perfect equipment to prefect training methods and better nutritional practices for the bodybuilders of today.

 What is bodybuilding and can anybody be one?
 Perhaps a better question here would be, what actually makes a body better?

 When you make the decision to build a better body. this is the embodiment of non-competitive bodybuilding.

 So what is bodybuilding?
 It is the act of you first making the decision, you want to improve your performance or how you look; over what you did yesterday.
 The subconscious makes the decision and wills the conscious to change.
 Consciously you set a goal higher than you did the day before.

 Maybe you walked 10 more feet than you did yesterday.
 Maybe you lifted five more pounds or did one more repetition in the gym than you did last week.
 Age, genetics gender and athletic ability: surprisingly, have little to do with your success.
 But, making the decision to change definitely does.

 Bodybuilding is a game often played out in the mind!
 If you want to be better, challenge yourself, not others.
 One of the greatest bodybuilders of all time Dorian Yates, said it best: "I'm not there to compete against others, but to compete against Myself ".

 Plan and set goals with rewards along the way.
 Change-up the music you listen to, add variety to the exercises you choose.
 Be creative, imaginative and make this time fun, because this is your time - to build a better you!